wu87988622/ohara/docs/testcase/pipeline-ftp-topic-stream-hdfs.md

 **Add a stream jar:**

 1. On the **Workspaces** > **wk00** > **STREAM JARS** tab, click the <kbd>NEW JAR</kbd> button.
-2. Browse to the location of your jar file `ohara-streamapp.jar`, click the file, and click <kbd>Open</kbd>.
+2. Browse to the location of your jar file `ohara-it-stream.jar`, click the file, and click <kbd>Open</kbd>.
-   > if You don't know how to build a stream app jar, see this [link](#how-to-get-ohara-streamappjar) for how
+   > if You don't know how to build a stream app jar, see this [link](#how-to-get-ohara-it-streamjar) for how

 ## Create a new pipeline, add some connectors, topics and a stream app